 Whole chicken recipes are so popular, because it feeds a handful without spending a lot of money.
 It is totally budget friendly and kid approved!

 Grab your air fryer with rotisserie and let’s make some chicken for the memory books!

 🧂 Why This Recipe Works

 Simple Prep – This is one of our favorites as it is a true “toss and go” type recipe.
-Sprinkle with your favorite seasoning and pop it in Air Fryer and serve with mashed potatoes.
+Sprinkle with your favorite seasoning and pop it in Air Fryer basket and serve with mashed potatoes.
 Easy Peasy!